Get Help from Bob Vila

 - Monthly Must Do's

 - Inspirational Photo Galleries

 There’s nothing quite like a steamy shower to rejuvenate your mind, body, and spirit after a good night’s sleep or a long, hard day.
 But when the caulk around your enclosure begins to crack and crumble, it’s not you that needs reviving—it’s your shower.
 Replacing the caulk around your tub, tiles, shower door, and drain is a relatively simple do-it-yourself fix that takes only a few hours from start to finish.
-If you find your shower in need of a facelift, follow these steps to create a good, solid seal.
+Read on to learn how to caulk a shower and create a good, tight seal.